meffie/molecule-proxmox/README.rst

     $ git clone https://github.com/meffie/molecule-proxmox
     $ cd molecule-proxmox

-A `Makefile` is provided to facilitate development and testing.
+A `Makefile` and `tox.ini` are provided to facilitate development and testing.
 A Python virtualenv environment may be created with the `init` target.

 .. code-block:: bash